shukitchan/ats-luajit-modsecurity/README.md

 SecDebugLogLevel 9
 ```

-- Rule ID 910100 in REQUEST-910-IP-REPUTATION.conf in "rules" directory requires GeoIP and have to be commented it out if you do not built the modsecurity library with it.
+- Rule ID 910100 in REQUEST-910-IP-REPUTATION.conf in "rules" directory requires GeoIP and have to be commented out if you do not built the modsecurity library with it.

 TODOs/Limitations